hpaluch-pil/dsPIC33CH-Curiosity-Demo/README.md

 So do this:
 - select `Pin Manager: Grid View` (it is in right-bottom Window)
-- now double click on this cell:
+- now Single click on this cell:
   - Row: `Pin Module` -> `GPIO output`
   - Column: `Port E` -`0`
 - the right cell should have now green Lock Icon
-- now double click on this cell for Slave LED (`RE1`):
+- now Single click on this cell for Slave LED (`RE1`):
   - Row: `Slave Core` -> `Ownership` -> `output`
   - Column: `Port E` -> `1`
 - now select `Pin Module` tab (top middle Window)